Juniors

 Special Awards

-The Pilgrims Cup: A cup along with a book token will be awarded to the exhibitor, in the opinion of the judge, submits the most outstanding entry in school years 3 & 4.
+The Pilgrims Plaque: A plaque, certificate and £10 book token will be awarded to the exhibitor who, in the opinion of the judge, submits the most outstanding entry in school years 3 & 4.

-The Pilgrams Shield: A shield along with a book token will be awarded to the exhibitor, in the opinion of the judge, submits the most outstanding entry in school years 1 & 2.
+The Pilgrams Shield: A plaque, certificate and £10 book token will be awarded to the exhibitor who, in the opinion of the judge, submits the most outstanding entry in school years 1 & 2

-The Cabletel Cup: A cup along with a book token will be awarded to the exhibitor, in the opinion of the judge, submits the most outstanding entry in reception school year.
+The Cabletel Plaque: A plaque, certificate and £10 book token will be awarded to the exhibitor who, in the opinion of the judge, submits the most outstanding entry in school years Reception.

-The Youth Shield: A shield along with a book token will be awarded to the exhibitor, in the opinion of the judge, submits the most outstanding entry in Pre-school years.
+The Youth Shield Plaque: A plaque, certificate and £10 book token will be awarded to the exhibitor who, in the opinion of the judge, submits the most outstanding entry in Pre-school age group.

-The Junior Poetry Prize: A trophy and book token awarded to the poem from either class 207, 217, 223, which in the opinion of the judge best reflects the theme of the show.
+The Junior Poetry Prize: A plaque, certificate and £10 book token will be awarded to the exhibitor who, in the opinion of the judge, submits the best poem, from either class 205, 213, 218, 222.

-The Coldharbour Cup: Kindly donated by Mrs Beryl McDonald this is awarded for outstanding effort in the group or school category.
+The Coldharbour Cup: This special award has been kindly donated by Mrs Beryl McDonald.
+It is awarded for the outstanding effort in the group or school category.

-The Roy Davey President's Cup: Awarded to a group whose entry, in opinion of the judge, offers the most interesting & attractive display of children's work.
+The Roy Davey President's Cup: This cup is awarded to a group whose entry, in the opinion of the judge, offers the most interesting and attractive display of children’s work.

 Judges